langchain-ai/langchain/docs/docs/integrations/providers/premai.md

 ## Embedding

-In this section we are going to dicuss how we can get access to different embedding model using `PremEmbeddings`.
+In this section we are going to discuss how we can get access to different embedding model using `PremEmbeddings`.
 Let's start by doing some imports and define our embedding object

 ```python
 from langchain_community.embeddings import PremEmbeddings